astromarry/jekyll-netlify-boilerplate-20200103/_posts/2020-01-03-everyone-dreams-decode-ways-to-interpret-your-own-dreams.md

 ---
 layout: post
-title: Everyone dreams!
-Decode Ways To Interpret Your Own Dreams
+title: Decode Ways To Interpret Your Own Dreams
 author: dan_urbanowicz
 date: '2020-01-03 14:35:43'
 intro_paragraph: >-
+  Everyone dreams.
 Anyone who has ever woken from a strange dream wants to know what it mean.
 Some people might consult a psychoanalyst, or look up symbols in a dream dictionary, or wait for divine inspiration.
 ---
 While you are sleeping, your brain is busy working to produce images, sounds, feelings and ideas.
-Some people remember more dreams than others but everyone remembers a dream wants to know “What does this mean?” -lc answer this question, you don’t need to go to an expert or consult a list of symbols you simply need to learn some basic principles.
+Some people remember more dreams than others but everyone remembers a dream wants to know “What does this mean?”
+Answer this question, you don’t need to go to an expert or consult a list of symbols you simply need to learn some basic principles.

-## Are you still dreaming?
+### Are you still dreaming?

 Dreams have been puzzled over for centuries.
 In Homer’s Odyssey, Penelope has a dream of an eagle, interpreted as the return of her husband.
 In the Bible, the story of Joseph in the book of Genesis revolves around his dreams and his ability to interpret the dreams of others.
 The Bible suggests that God speaks through dreams and only God gives the power to interpret them.